 "I tend to save more time-consuming extra-curriculars, like theatre, for the first two terms and then cut down on what I do in exam term."

 If you are a prospective undergraduate student thinking about your A level, IB Higher or equivalent subject choices and you enjoy theatre, please be careful with your subject choices.
 If you are considering Drama and Theatre Studies, note that this has more limited suitability for Cambridge courses than a number of other options, and it would be worth considering whether you could pursue your interest in drama in your spare time and take school subjects that will give you more appropriate academic preparation for your chosen course.
-Some students who want to take a less relevant subject take it as a fourth 'extra' A level subject.
 For information about choosing subjects, you may like to consider attending one of the events on subject choices, or reading The Subject Matters: Post-16 Subject Choices, as well as the relevant subject page.
 Do email email@example.com if you would like to discuss your school subject choices - we will be happy to help.